davidson16807/tectonics.cpp/sketch/model/orbit/README.md

-The "orbit" namespace exclusively represents data structures and functions that define mathematical categories.
+The "orbit" namespace exclusively represents data structures and functions that define mathematical categories, representing gravitationally bound orbits.

 The data structures are as follows:
-* **Elements** The six orbital elements, including mean anomaly to track position in the orbit.
-This allows updating a satellite's position over time simply by updating mean anomaly, which is linear to time.
-* **State** A position and velocity vector.
-This allows applying a force to a satellite simply by updating its velocity.

-An application can switch back and forth between "State" and "Element" data structures, using whichever is appropriate for the problem at hand.
+* **Elements** representing elliptical orbits using the 6-Element formulation
+* **Universals** representing both hyperbolic and elliptical orbits using the Universal Variable Formulation

 The categories are as follows:
-* **Properties** A category implemented as a class with conceptually pure methods mapping properties of an orbit
+* **Properties** representing maps between properties of an orbit
-* **ElementAndState** A category where homsets are classes with conceptually pure methods mapping the data structures above
-* **orbit** A category where arrows are the constructors of class categories, indicating dependencies
+* **ElementAndState** representing a bijection between representations using the 6-Element formulation and the Universal Variable Formulation

+All classes represent categories.
+Methods are conceptually pure, meaning their output is determined strictly by their parameters and the properties of `this`.